florentpoujol/Daneel/docs/dev/files/modules.md

 A component is a specialized object that works closely with a game object (game object are said to be composed of components), modifying its properties and purpose.

-The `Daneel` and `CraftStudio` scripts provide these properties to components (built-in and custom ones) :
+Daneel provide these properties to components (built-in and custom ones) :

 - Can be created via `gameObject:AddComponent( componentType[, params] )`.
 - Can be created/mass-set via `gameObject:Set( { componentType = {} } )`.